NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerDMRICore/README.md

 1. Eliminate remaining dependencies in Slicer core for fiberbundle and DTI volume rendering, to simplify both Slicer core and SlicerDMRI maintenance and refactorability.
+2. Investigate accessibility of __distributable__ Python dependencies for WhiteMatterAnalysis and `Ni-*` (i/o, diffusion, BIDS?) integration.

 ## Approach and Plan

+- Objective 1:
-1. Remove remaining DMRI display-related code from Slicer core
+  - Remove remaining DMRI display-related code from Slicer core
-1. Remove remaining DMRI i/o code from Slicer core
+  - Remove remaining DMRI i/o code from Slicer core
+- Objective 2:
+  - Test pip installation of dependency list in Qt5/VS2015 Slicer on Windows and Mac
+  - Discuss with Jc and other contributors

 ## Progress and Next Steps